Bell System logo redesign, by Saul Bass

 “Gentlemen, Bell is alive, and living in the mainstream of today, with a look that says we will be the communications leader of tomorrow, just as we lead today.”

-A fascinating insight into how Bass pitched his work.
+A fascinating insight into the Bell System logo and how Saul Bass pitched his work to clients.

-Related, from the LDL archives: The cost of a Saul Bass logo.
+Related, from the archives, is the cost of a Saul Bass logo, and a look at another classic mark, Minolta.

 This logo reminds me of that video called, make that logo bigger.
 I am not sure why the type has to be so big.